 It is understandable, I suppose, that I find these videos comforting in these uncertain times.
 They depict a world that, though problematic, is clearly on an upward trajectory towards progress; a world whose global consensus was not yet that unfettered greed is not only good, but quite possibly the lodestar of civilisation; a world that isn’t currently gripped by a debilitating global pandemic.

 Saturday, 4 April 2020

-The government’s rules for the lockdown permit one walk or run a day, though some people have such a liberal interpretation of what constitutes a walk or run that they evidently using this rule as a licence to go outside and have fun.
+The government’s rules for the lockdown permit one walk or run a day, though some people have such a liberal interpretation of what constitutes a walk or run that they are evidently using this rule as a licence to go outside and have fun.
 Having been enticed from their homes by the fine weather, hordes of people are walking the streets near my estate this morning.
 The sight of joggers panting heavily as they pass one another makes me want to punch the sun.
 Once again I feel compelled to ask: WHAT IS WRONG WITH PEOPLE?

 For the sake of my mental health, I try not to think too much about what others are doing during this global pandemic, and instead focus on life inside my flat, which so far has been bearable, if not quite pleasant.
 I sense nevertheless that a lot of people have been in low spirits this week.
 One reason for this, I feel, is the steep rise in the fatality rate of the virus.
 We have not quite yet reached the stage at which everybody knows somebody who has died from he virus, but I am certain that before too long this will soon be a reality that we will all have to endure.
 Already several people I know have had it, and one, a distant member of my family who is not much older than me, was nearly hospitalised by it.